Lydgate, Greater Manchester

 Lydgate is a village in the civil parish of Saddleworth in the Metropolitan Borough of Oldham, in Greater Manchester, England.
 The village, which has a church, was part of the Agbrigg Wapentake, part of the historic West Riding of Yorkshire.

+There are a number of listed buildings in the village, including the late 17th-century Grotton Hall, the White Hart pub, and St Anne's Church.